dhellmann/pymotw-3/source/pdb/index.rst

     output = to be printed

 The :command:`p` command evaluates an expression given as argument and prints the result.
-Python's ``print()`` function can be used, but it is passed through to the interpreter to be executed rather than running as a command in the debugger.
+Python's ``print()`` function is also available, but it is passed through to the interpreter to be executed rather than running as a command in the debugger.

 ::